-^{} Staff experienced minor delays (< 4 weeks) in addressing questions raised during concurrence.
-These delays are not expected to affect the estimated completion date.
-None of the reviews exceeded the original schedule by 125 percent.
+^{} Staff experienced delays due to late RAI issuances and/or RAI responses.
+These delays are not expected to cause the reviews to exceed the original schedule by 125 percent.

 17. For each ongoing license renewal review, please provide the date each application was filed, the duration of the review, the original milestone schedule based on 22 months for uncontested applications and 30 months for contested applications, the actual completion dates for milestones, and the scheduled date for completion of the review.
 Please provide an explanation for any review exceeding the original schedule by 125 percent.